Napkins (The Bear): Critical reviews

 Jenna Scherer of The A.V.
-Club gave the episode an "A–" grade and wrote, "Not only is “Napkins” a much-deserved showcase for the fantastic Liza Colón-Zayas, it also marks the directorial debut of Ayo Edebiri, who began her screen career as a writer before stepping in front of the camera.
-Unsurprisingly, she's just as adept in the director’s chair as she is everywhere else: As “Napkins” traces our heroine’s progress through a bleak Chicago winter, Edebiri paints a precisely observed portrait of a middle-aged woman of color fighting tooth and nail to be seen in a world that would just as soon look straight through her."
+Club gave the episode an "A–" grade and wrote, "Not only is 'Napkins' a much-deserved showcase for the fantastic Liza Colón-Zayas, it also marks the directorial debut of Ayo Edebiri, who began her screen career as a writer before stepping in front of the camera.
+Unsurprisingly, she's just as adept in the director's chair as she is everywhere else: As 'Napkins' traces our heroine's progress through a bleak Chicago winter, Edebiri paints a precisely observed portrait of a middle-aged woman of color fighting tooth and nail to be seen in a world that would just as soon look straight through her."

-Alan Sepinwall of Rolling Stone wrote, "This year’s sixth episode, “Napkins,” not only gives Colón-Zayas her first solo spotlight, but finally fills in this emotional blank.
+Alan Sepinwall of Rolling Stone wrote, "This year's sixth episode, 'Napkins,' not only gives Colón-Zayas her first solo spotlight, but finally fills in this emotional blank.
 And in the process, it gives us the single best Bear scene of Season Three."
 Marah Eakin of Vulture gave the episode a 4 star out of 5 rating and wrote, "As a Bear character, Tina has never really gotten enough shine.
 We know she's been there since Mikey and she's developed dreams of becoming a chef, but we know little else about where she goes when she's not working.
-Or, rather, we knew little else because “Napkins” opens the door wide into Tina’s life, apartment, marriage, and past, giving us a glimpse at how she landed at the Bear."
+Or, rather, we knew little else because 'Napkins' opens the door wide into Tina's life, apartment, marriage, and past, giving us a glimpse at how she landed at the Bear."

 Fletcher Peters of The Daily Beast wrote, "The episode is a tour-de-force, a relatable look into the endless, exhausting days of finding a job.
 By the end of the episode, a completely deflated Tina sobs into an Italian beef sub while Richie and Michael argue over a video game in the background, signaling a transition in her life out of the blues of unemployment and into the frenetic energy of the restaurant industry.
-Edebiri’s directorial vision shines through in this moment, in which she finds a way to explode two chaotic moments in one frame."
+Edebiri's directorial vision shines through in this moment, in which she finds a way to explode two chaotic moments in one frame."
 A.J.
 Daulerio of Decider wrote, "She was sent to culinary school and elevated from a person who stirs giant pots of beef slop, staying quiet even in the most high-pressured fuck-you-fuck-off meltdowns between the usual front of the kitchen staff, to Sydney's sous chef.
-But she's never had her main-character moment until The Bear Season 3 Episode 6, “Napkins,” directed by Ayo Edibiri.
-This is one of those quiet episodes — a welcome and merciful downshift from the disjointed, Fak-heavy plot lines that have clogged up Season 3."
+But she's never had her main-character moment until The Bear season 3 episode 6, 'Napkins,' directed by Ayo Edebiri.
+This is one of those quiet episodes—a welcome and merciful downshift from the disjointed, Fak-heavy plot lines that have clogged up season 3."

-Josh Rosenberg of Esquire wrote, "Last episode, we talked about all the money the restaurant wasted in its first month of service — and goofed off with a new Fak brother!
-Turns out episode 6, “Napkins,” has a grander vision than the everyday struggles of The Bear."
+Josh Rosenberg of Esquire wrote, "Last episode, we talked about all the money the restaurant wasted in its first month of service—and goofed off with a new Fak brother!
+Turns out episode 6, 'Napkins,' has a grander vision than the everyday struggles of The Bear."